N123p/AWS_grocery_app/README.md

 ---
 ## 📌 Architectural Design Rationale:

+## 🧠 Architecture & Tooling Decisions

-### 🖥️ **Amazon EC2 (Elastic Compute Cloud):**
+### 🖥️ Amazon EC2 (Elastic Compute Cloud)
+- **Why EC2?**
+  EC2 was selected for full control over the OS, networking, and runtime—essential for learning infrastructure at a granular level.
+It allows SSH access, custom AMI usage, and fine-grained provisioning control.
-   - Chosen over alternatives like App Runner, Lambda, and ECS for
+- **Why not App Runner, Lambda, or ECS?**
-   - Full control over the operating system, networking, and runtime environment.
-   - Simplified deployment suitable for early-stage infrastructure learners.
+  These services abstract away too much for foundational infrastructure education.
+Lambda limits runtime flexibility, ECS adds orchestration complexity, and App Runner is optimized for containerized workloads without hands-on control.

+---

-### 🌐 **Application Load Balancer (ALB):**
+### 🌐 Application Load Balancer (ALB)
-   - Implemented for Storing static files like images and assets in a scalable, durable, and cost-effective way.
+- **Why ALB?**
+  ALB enables dynamic routing and health checks for multiple EC2 instances, supporting high availability and auto-scaling.
+It integrates easily with ASGs and provides rich metrics.

+---

-### 💾 **Amazon RDS (Relational Database Service):**
+### 💾 Amazon RDS (Relational Database Service)
+- **Why RDS?**
+  RDS was chosen to host a PostgreSQL database due to the application's reliance on a **relational data model with multiple interrelated tables** (e.g., users, products, orders).
+It ensures data integrity, supports complex SQL queries, and enables structured relationships across entities.
-   - Selected instead of DynamoDB or Aurora Serverless because:
+- **Why not DynamoDB or Aurora Serverless?**
-   - The application relies on a relational schema with structured relationships.
-   - RDS offers automated backups, encryption, and multi-AZ failover with minimal operational overhead.
+  DynamoDB lacks relational joins and is optimized for key-value and document access patterns—not suitable for this schema-heavy workload.
+Aurora Serverless adds dynamic complexity and may be overkill for early-stage deployments with predictable traffic.

+---

-### 🗂️ **Amazon S3 (Simple Storage Service):**
+### 🗂️ Amazon S3 (Simple Storage Service)
-   - Amazon S3 was used for static asset storage, ensuring cost-effective, durable, and highly available object storage.
+- **Why S3?**
+  Used for storing static assets like product images—it's durable, scalable, and cost-effective.
+It integrates seamlessly with other AWS services and supports lifecycle policies and versioning.
+- **Why not EFS or EBS?**
+  Those are better for block-level or POSIX file systems—not object storage.

+---

-### ⚙️ **Terraform (Infrastructure as Code):**
+### ⚙️ Terraform (Infrastructure as Code)
+- **Why Terraform?**
+  Terraform was selected for its provider-agnostic design, robust AWS module ecosystem, and remote state capabilities.
+It ensures reproducible, version-controlled deployments across environments.
+- **Why not AWS CloudFormation or Pulumi?**
-   - Terraform was adopted as the Infrastructure as Code (IaC) tool to provision and manage cloud infrastructure in a scalable, automated, and version-controlled manner.
+  CloudFormation is AWS-only and has a steeper learning curve.
+Pulumi requires a general-purpose language like TypeScript or Python, which introduces extra complexity for infrastructure beginners. structure in a scalable, automated, and version-controlled manner.

 ---
 ## 4. ⚙️ Terraform Configuration Overview: